-The originally filed text is problematic because it discourages out of state boaters from choosing Massachusetts as a destination spot for their summer time boating excursions by requiring the boaters to pay an excise tax.
-The tax would apply regardless of whether the vessel was in Massachusetts for pleasure boating, servicing, or both.
-Entire local economies and boatyards statewide rely on these temporary visitors to employ staff, sustain tourist economies, and occupy rental housing for themselves or relatives.
+The originally filed text is problematic because it discourages out of state boaters from choosing Massachusetts as a destination spot for their summer time boating excursions.
+The tax would apply regardless of whether the vessel was in Massachusetts for pleasure boating, servicing, or both, risking even winter refurbishing and repair jobs.
+Entire local economies and boatyards statewide rely on these temporary visitors to employ staff, sustain tourist economies, and occupy rental housing for themselves or relatives and keep boatyards busy.
 A highly reputable study done by Dr. Edward Mahoney from the Michigan State University, about Massachusetts in particular, concluded that for every one dollar spent on a slip or mooring, vessel owners spent four dollars in local businesses.
 The potential loss of these visiting vessels will have major implications on revenue in the Commonwealth, which was not considered due to the limited focus on trying to tax these vessels when the owners can choose to go to neighboring states and not have to pay such tax.

-Imposing a new Massachusetts registration and decal requirement on federally documented vessels discourages all such vessels from coming here or staying here, as outlined above.
+In addition, the bill as originally drafted imposes a new Massachusetts registration and registration fee and vessel decal requirement on federally documented vessels, which further discourages all such vessels from coming here or staying here, as outlined above.
 A new fee and a new requirement is exactly what our "unfriendly to boating" tax structure does not need.
 MMTA has concerns regarding the concurrent federal and state registration provisions this bill proposes.
-Requiring federally documented vessels to also seek registration certificates from the State will only add complexity and confusion for those federally documented vessels and we can anticipate additional costs and time to be incurred by the already over-worked staff of the Division of Law Enforcement to meet this new demand.
+Requiring federally documented vessels to also seek registration certificates from the state will only add complexity and confusion for those federally documented vessels and we can anticipate additional costs and time to be incurred by the already over-worked staff of the Division of Law Enforcement to meet this new demand.